apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Dabney Coleman, "9 to 5" and "Tootsie" actor, dies at 92**
+**Signs of Alzheimer’s were everywhere.
+Then his brain improved**

-You can read more about it [here](https://www.cbsnews.com/news/dabney-coleman-9-to-5-and-tootsie-actor-dies-at-92/).
+You can read more about it [here](https://www.cnn.com/2024/05/18/health/alzheimers-blood-brain-improvement-wellness/index.html).

 ## Requirements
 - Python 3.8